msmiller/msmiller.github.io/_posts/2017-01-03-core-rails-stack.md

 ## ActsAsTaggabble

+If your users will be organizing content in any way, you want tagging.
+[TBD]

 ## high_voltage

 You're always going to need some static pages.
 Privacy Policy.
 About Us.
 And so on.
 High Voltage is an easy drop-in engine